Revolution: Bowl of Fruit

-Sacramento, Calif. – October 3, 2012 – The world’s first 24-hour streaming video is now on view at the Crocker Art Museum.
-The video installation Revolution: Bowl of Fruit by multi-media artist Ben Whitehouse is from his Revolutions series of video artworks.
-Revolution: Bowl of Fruit captures a seamless record of a continuous 24-hour period – the equivalent of a single revolution of the planet.
-Whitehouse’s tabletop still lifes are traditionally arranged, deriving their compositions from 19th-century still-life paintings.
+The world’s first 24-hour streaming video is now on view at the Crocker.
+Ben Whitehouse’s video installation Revolution: Bowl of Fruit is from his series of video artworks Revolutions, which capture continuous 24-hour periods in a seamless record of a single revolution of the planet.
+Whitehouse’s tabletop still lifes are traditionally arranged, clearly deriving their compositions from 19th-century conventions.